kristenphan/kristenphan2.github.io/README.md

-# kristenphan2.github.io
+# Subdomain takeover example
-Template repo for taking over domain kristen.ddns.net
+Template repo for taking over domain https://kristen.ddns.net/

-## How to take over kristen.ddns.net
+## How-to
 ### Step 1: Fork this repo into your GitHub account
   - You can name the repo however you like